 Another reason is that, though Spencer is clear enough in various places that he only wants to argue that "some folk races are biologically real," I think it is fair to say that he is often read as arguing that "our ordinary notion of race refers to something biologically real."
 This is in part because his full view is only entirely clear unless one reads a large number of his works.
-And also because many people think his claim that he is a realist about race is strongly in tension with his racial realism, since it is hard to be realist about a sufficiently fractured concept.
-But in any case, since the distinction between these two claims is not relevant to the discussions in sections 2, 3, and 4, I want to leave that distinction open for now.
+Since the distinction between these two claims is not relevant to the discussions in sections 2, 3, and 4, I want to leave that distinction open for now.